- gives an introduction and definition about OPC Foundation Joint Working Groups (OPC-F JWG)

 - https://opcfoundation.org/markets-collaboration for overview of collaborations resulting often in companion specifications

-The OPC Foundation has been providing support to other consortiums and standard organizations to develop the OPC UA companion specifications via an infrastructure known as joint working groups (JWG).
+The OPC Foundation provides support to other consortiums and standard organizations to develop the OPC UA companion specifications via an infrastructure known as joint working groups (JWG).

 A “Joint Working Group (JWG)” is a working group formed between an organization (subsequently called “cooperating organization”) and the OPC Foundation.
 The goal of the JWG is the development of an OPC UA companion standard for use cases defined by the cooperating organization, with a compliance testing strategy to insure compliant implementations of the OPC UA companion standard.

 „Joint“ means, that